![]() |

 Can my daughter be with a friend at camp?

-Camp is a chance to make new friends, to learn to reach beyond what is safe and known.
-In a few short years, grade school friends will move to different middle and high schools.
+Keep in mind that camp is a chance to make new friends, to learn to reach beyond what is safe and known.
+In a few short years, grade school friends may move to different schools or drift apart.
 Camp is a great place to begin meeting a few new faces who will help smooth those transitions.

 The girls in my daughter's troop are different ages.
 Why can't she be in the same group as the older/younger girls from her troop?